devtox/blog-vim/source/_posts/vim-for-linux-users.md

 The next set of commands are for deleting text.
 There are two ways to delete text in Vim: explicitly (using a command) or implicitly by overtyping.

-Explicit commands include "x", which deletes the character under the cursor, or "dd", which deletes from the current location to the end of the line.
+Explicit commands include "x", which deletes the character under the cursor, or "dd", which deletes the current line.
 Implicit commands include typing over existing text; this causes both instances of it to be deleted.
-To delete a single word you can use "dw".
+To cut to the next word you can use "dw".

-In Vim, pressing d will delete forward (to the right), whereas dd will delete backward (leftward).
-These commands may also be used on whole words if preceded by a capital letter ("D" and "C").
 Vim has a dual mode: insert mode and command mode.

-When you first start vim, you're placed in insert mode; when you press an appropriate key (usually ), you'll switch into command mode, where all sorts of useful things become available to you, like formatting text or changing case.
+When you first start vim, you're placed in insert mode; when you pressthe esc key, you'll switch into command mode, where all sorts of useful things become available to you.

 <a href="https://asciinema.org/a/JzsBe4qATDCrZAUeqVKFrKgeH" target="_blank"><img src="https://asciinema.org/a/JzsBe4qATDCrZAUeqVKFrKgeH.svg" /></a>